wsbctechnicalblog/wsbctechnicalblog.github.io/content/when-should-we-automate-tests.md

  These are few reasons not to automate (not in order)
 - **Aesthetics** - User experience , look and feel, colour and images verification require complex human context and interpretation.
 - **Accessibility** - Similar to aesthetics, accessibility, usablity, language, grammer etc should be verified manually
-- **One-time** - Urgent non-regression(hotfixes), non-critical, or very small changes can/may be manually verified
+- **One-time** - Urgent non-regression hotfix, non-critical, or very small changes can/may be manually verified
 - **Unpredictable results** - Exploratory, time delay tests, random tests can/will rely on manual execution
 - **Inadequate return on investment** - Automated test for short lived products, small scale development, duplicate tests should be avoided